 Safe Sleep Program

 Unsafe sleeping environments cause more than 150 infant deaths in Texas each year.
-Infant and child deaths are preventable by following recommendations on establishing a safe sleep environment.
+These deaths could be prevented by following recommendations for creating a safe sleep environment in your home.

 • From day one, children need a protected space to sleep.
 A crib with a tightly fitting sheet and slat width no larger than a soda can (2 inches) is ideal.